 1. Machine Learning Engineer

 One of the most sought-after jobs in AI, machine learning engineers must possess strong software skills, be able to apply predictive models, and utilize natural language processing while working with massive data sets.
 Also, machine learning engineers are expected to know software development methodology, agile practices, and the complete range of modern software development tools right from IDEs like Eclipse and IntelliJ to the components of a continuous deployment pipeline.
+Start your journey as an AI/ML specialist with our AI & Machine Learning Bootcamp.

 Average Salary: $121,106 (Glassdoor)